fmetivier/IslandsLib/docs/source/Introduction.rst

     GoogleEarth image of the Tuamotu and Rangiroa archipelago

-Freshwater Lens: a Fragile and Threatened resource
+Freshwater Lens: a Fragile and Threatened Resource
 --------------------------------------------------

 Fresh groundwater comes from precipitation.
 This seeps into the porous coral reef soils and is temporarily